-- 1. The mentally retarded person has, to the maximum degree of feasibility, the same rights as other human beings. - 2.
-The mentally retarded person has a right to proper medical care and physical therapy and to such education, care, therapy education, training, rehabilitation and guidance as will enable him to develop his ability and maximum potential.
+1. The mentally retarded person has, to the maximum s degree of feasibility, the same rights as other human beings.

+2. The mentally retarded person has a right to proper care, t medical care and physical therapy and to such education, educati other resolutions same rights as others:

+care, therapy education,

+training, rehabilitation and guidance as will enable him to develop his ability and maximum potential.